primocms/primo/ANALYTICS.md

 allowlist per event — there's no generic "attach these properties" call site that could accidentally widen what's collected.

+## Legal basis (GDPR)

+Collection rests on **legitimate interest**: identifiers are pseudonymous (opaque instance/user ids), the events answer narrow activation questions, no content or PII is sent (see above), and reporting is disableable (`PRIMO_ENABLE_USAGE_STATS=false`; self-hosted defaults to off).
+The setup screen discloses the collection at the point it's enabled.
+A DPA with PostHog (including SCCs for the US region) can be self-served at `app.posthog.com/legal`.

 ## Answering the activation questions

-These map directly to PostHog insights (see the 4 saved insights linked from the PR description, or build your own):
+These map directly to PostHog insights (see the 5 saved insights linked from the PR description, or build your own):

 - **Created but never published**: funnel `site_created` → `site_published`,